Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ### Account My Settings 2
 #### Description

 This service endpoint provides customers the ability to submit the current user account setting details.
-Through this process, you can update your current account setting where Each user account setting is identified by the unique User Id.
+Through this process, you can update your current account setting where each user account setting is identified by the unique User Id.

 For this process, an instance of `AccountController` class will be accessed from the API client that will pass the user account setting details to the the `AccountMySettings2Async` method in order to update it.